jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

     #1 - Assign a unique serial # to each RTL-SDR Dongle that you wish to specitically assign to a satellite
     #2 - Update settings.yml
     #3 - Execute install_and_upgrade.sh
-    #4 - After the scheduled job executes for the satellite you assigned a unique device id to, confirm that the correct device ID was used.
+    #4 - After the scheduled job executes for the satellite you assigned a unique device id to, confirm correct device ID was used.

   These example instructions are for RTL-SDR Dongles.